fun rec course with new amenities but some filler

 The course covers a nice area of treed land that is divided by a creek.
 There is usually some water in the lower areas of the creek, but not so much that you can't retrieve discs.
 During wet times of year the water becomes a more significant obstacle.

 Holes 1 through 4 work around an area south of the access drive.
 Good use of the creek and large trees in the area create holes requiring a variety of straight, hyzer and anhyzer drives.
-Basket for Hole 4 is perched right on the edge of the creek bed, and offers good risk/reward on the approach shot.
+Basket for Hole 4 is perched at the edge of the creek bed, and offers good risk/reward on the approach shot.

 Holes 5, 6 & 7 are on the north side of the access road and play along the west side the creek.
 There are some decent elevation changes and large trees to add challenge to the holes.